 In Key Stage 3 pupils have two 50 minute lessons.
 We currently offer French at Key Stage 3 and French and Spanish at Key Stage 4.
 The lessons are split equally between all 4 skills of listening, reading, writing and speaking.
 We use a wide range of resources including ICT, videos, native speakers, a variety of written texts and games.
 We want pupils to enjoy language lessons so that they retain an enthusiastic approach.
 Pupils will learn how to transcribe words and short sentences that they hear with increasing accuracy.
 They will begin to initiate and develop conversations, coping with unfamiliar language and unexpected responses, making use of important social conventions such as formal modes of address.
 As they progress through school pupils will try and speak coherently and confidently, with increasingly accurate pronunciation and intonation.
 We provide pupils with the skills to write prose using an increasingly wide range of grammar and vocabulary, write creatively to express their own ideas and opinions, and translate short written text accurately into the foreign language

 In Year 7 pupils build on the language learning foundations that have been established in Key Stage 2.
 Pupils begin to learn about French culture and the culture of other French speaking countries.
 They begin to use short phrases and individual words to talk about and to describe themselves.
 Pupils will learn how to talk about their school day and to compare it to a school day in France.
 Pupils begin to learn how to give their opinions and give reasons for their opinions.
-We learn about hobbies and talk in more depth about opinions.
+Pupils learn how to describe where they live and to talk about what they do on a daily basis.

 In Year 8 pupils talk and write in longer sentences and try and do more work from memory.
-We learn how to about what they live and also talk about where they go.
-Pupils learn how to talk about their holidays and some will do this using different tenses.
-Pupils discuss television and the internet and do a unit about Paris whilst using different grammar and vocabulary.
+We learn how to talk about different countries and languages.
+Pupils develop their knowledge of different tenses whilst learning how to describe their

 In Year 9 pupils continue to develop their use of different tenses and consolidate giving their opinion.
-Pupils talk about relationships, clothes and music.
-We learn how to talk about talents and ambitions using a variety of grammar and vocabulary.
-Pupils also discuss healthy lifestyles and careers.
+Pupils talk about holidays, clothes and food and drink.
+We learn how to talk about illness and healthy lifestyles using a variety of grammar and vocabulary.

 There are currently three courses on offer to students who wish to continue with their language learning: